It never fails — you go to bed to get some much-needed rest, wake up thinking you got plenty, and then suddenly you're tired again.

 - Get evaluated by a professional; you may need a CPAP (continuous positive airway pressure) machine, something that helps sleep apnea patients sleep better — and quieter, so your partner can sleep better, as well.

 - Lose weight if you need to.
-Weight problems often cause sleep apnea, and it may resolve if you shed some pounds.
+Weight concerns often cause sleep apnea, and it may resolve if you shed some pounds.

 - Wear a mouthguard when you sleep to keep your airway open.